grantbow/fit/CONTRIBUTING.md

 Contributions of issues, pull requests, automated unit tests and good questions are encouraged.

+Many small tasks can be performed by new or casual contributors.
+Using the program and providing FEEDBACK.md is something anyone can do.
+Grammar and typos are still being found and generated, so reporting these is greatly appreciated.

 Development has slowed in the main driusan/bug repository.

 As a policy, when submitting new functionality tests of the functionality